bennylp/saxpy-benchmark/README.md

   }
 }
 ```
 See [saxpy_cpu.cpp](saxpy_cpu.cpp) for the implemention.
+This file is always enabled in the
+Makefile, and there should be nothing to configure.
+Just run `make` to get it built.

-Running `saxpy_cpu` on my computer
-gives the following output
+Running `saxpy_cpu` on my computer gives the following output
 ```
 N: 67108864
 Errors: 0
 Elapsed: 41.6829 ms
 ```

+So even the simplest C/C++ version is over 6x faster than Numpy.

 # CUDA

 CUDA® is a parallel computing platform and programming model developed by NVIDIA for
 general computing on (NVIDIA) graphical processing units (GPGPU).
 Because NVIDIA is
-the market leader in GPU/GPGPU, that makes CUDA the leading API for GPGPU as well and AFAIK
+THE undisputed leader in GPU/GPGPU market, that makes CUDA the leading API for GPGPU area.
-it is the API that is used by pretty much all higher level libraries utilizing GPGPU
+In machine learning, AFAIK it is the API that is used by pretty much all ML frameworks utilizing
-such as TensorFlow and what not.
+GPGPU such as TensorFlow, MXNet, and what not.

 One of the good thing about CUDA is, if you have a computer from 2008 onwards with an
-NVidia GPU on it (such as GeForce 9800 GTX+ or GeForce G102M), chances are you can
+NVidia GPU on it (say GeForce 9800 GTX+ or GeForce G102M), chances are you can
 use CUDA on it.

-The other good things are it has good API (subjective of course), plenty of documentations,
+The other good things are it has good API (subjective, of course), plenty of documentations,
 and good community and forum support.

 Some select resources on CUDA: